 Resnais: “There are absolutely no flashbacks or anything of the sort.”

-Watched again June 2008 with a group, so now I know that it’s not just me who has trouble telling the women in this movie apart.
+Watched again June 2008 with a group.
 Very plain look to the sets, clothes… not a visually stylish movie except in the editing.
 I like it more the second time around.
 Would like to watch a higher quality copy next time.